 Travel Safe Abroad has labelled Leeds as a ‘medium’ risk overall as, despite its charm, there are often issues with regular pickpockets and people consuming too much alcohol.
 Whilst the city has been labelled as ‘low’ risk for factors such as natural disasters, scammers and risk to female travellers, it has a ‘medium’ risk of pickpockets and mugging.

 There are many patrolling systems, communication systems, safe transportation and excellent health services in Leeds to counteract these issues.
 But, like in any area, there are places to avoid.
 For example, Hyde Park seems to experience a higher amount of crime during the night, making it an area to avoid when walking alone.

 For further information, Leeds Observatory has a regularly updated crime report that compares Leeds to other English cities and calculates the most common types of crime.
 Between June 2019 and May 2020, it states that around 96,943 crimes were reported in the city with the most common type being “violence and sexual offences”.

 Compare My Move in Leeds

-Here at Compare My Move, we this article has informed your about your move to Leeds.
-Remember to use Compare My Move to get connected with removal companies in your area to make your move to Leeds easy and relaxed.
-Verified by us and reviewed by you, all Compare My Move removal partners are fully insured as standard, so you can rest assured you'll be in safe hands.
+We hope this article has greatly informed you about your future move to Leeds.
+Remember to use Compare My Move to get connected with verified local removal companies to make your move to Leeds as stress-free as possible.